This is the Quality Management Plan for SQLite.

 The quality management plan was originally composed by going through the description of outputs in section 11 of DO-178B (pages 48 through 56) and writing down those elements that seemed relevant to SQLite.
 The text will be subsequent revised to track enhancements to the SQLite quality process.

-This section is a coalescense of the Plan For Software Aspects Of Certification and the Software Development Plan sections of DO-178B.
+This section is a combination of the Plan For Software Aspects Of Certification and the Software Development Plan sections of DO-178B.

 See About SQLite for an overview of the SQLite software and what it does and how it is different.